Ruchitha-gv7/RFID-smart-door-lock-with-data-logging/README.md

 - Arduino IDE for Esp8266
 - Google Sheets (for storing data logs)

-## First Step: Find the RFID Tag Number
+## First Step:Find the RFID Tag Number
 - Connect the RFID READER RC522 to the ESP8266.
 - Upload a specific code to identify the RFID tag number.